modin-project/modin/docs/modin_xgboost.rst

 Modin comes with all the dependencies except ``xgboost`` package by default.
-Currently, distributed XGBoost on Modin is only supported on the Ray backend, therefore, see the `installation page`_ for more information on installing Modin with the Ray backend.
+Currently, distributed XGBoost on Modin is only supported on the Ray backend, therefore, see the :doc:`installation page </installation>` for more information on installing Modin with the Ray backend.
 To install ``xgboost`` package you can use ``pip``:

 .. code-block:: bash